 - to query a third-party API for your data

 - if you have a type of data that is not a native Splunk input (such as HEC, syslog, or file monitor)

 The Splunk Add-on Builder lets you create simple modular inputs for you and generates Python code for those modular inputs.
 You can also write your own Python code for the data input and provide the input arguments.
 You can validate each data input by running the input in the Splunk Add-on Builder UI.

 For more information, see Modular inputs overview in the Splunk Enterprise Developing Views and Apps for Splunk Web manual.

 Understanding field extractions

-When Splunk Enterprise indexes data, it parses the data stream into a series of events.
-As part of this process, Splunk adds a number of fields to the event data.
+When Splunk Enterprise indexes data, it parses the data stream into a series of events and adds a number of fields to the event data.
 These fields include:

 - default fields that are added automatically

 The Splunk Add-on Builder lets you add custom fields to your data and perform field mapping at index and/or search time.

 - Create custom fields at index time in the Splunk Enterprise Getting Data In manual.